Political correctness often taken way too far

 But, in this world of being politically correct about almost everything, to the point of sometimes going well beyond reason, it appears that’s where we’re headed if some people have their way.
 For example, in some places a manhole has become a “personnel access unit.”

-Oct.
-13, 2011 — The girls soccer team beat Granite Ridge Conference foe Zimmerman 4-0 for their 10th straight win after a 1-5 start.
-Naomi Kohloff scored three goals . . .
-MaryClaire Mayerchak had a 20-1 record as the No. 1 singles player for the girls tennis team as section playoffs began.

-Oct.
-13, 2016 — The girls soccer team (13-2-1, 6-2-1 in the M8) began defense of its section championship as the No. 1 seed . . .The girls tennis team (17-4) began defense of two straight section championships with a 7-0 win over Duluth Denfeld.
-In the individual portion of section competition Reilee Schepper and Kelsey Dorr had the No. 1 seed in doubles and teammates Gabby and Anna Dahlen were seeded No. 2.

-(Dorr is the former editor of the Princeton Eagle (2 years) and Princeton Union-Eagle (31 years), and has written about sports in the area for the past 54 years.)
+Luther Dorr is the former editor of the Princeton Eagle (2 years) and Princeton Union-Eagle (31 years), and has written about sports in the area for the past 54 years.

 Post a comment as